lgritz/OpenImageIO/docs/Deprecations-3.0.md

   Python bindings.
 Python scripts that wish to capture images from live cameras should use OpenCV or other capture APIs of choice and then pass the results to OIIO to construct an ImageBuf.
+* Static type names within the `TypeDesc` class (such as `TypeDesc.TypeFloat`) have been removed after being considered deprecated since OIIO 1.8.
+Use the names in the overall OpenImageIO namespace instead.
+* Older versions of `ImageBufAlgo.fit()` have been removed.
+Use the newer function signatures.
+* Older versions of `ImageInput::read_native_deep_scanlines()` and
+  `read_native_deep_tiles()` have been removed.
+They had been deprecated since OIIO 2.0.

+## maketx

+* The `--noresize` option has been removed.
+It was deprecated since OIIO 2.0, when it became the default behavior.
+* The `--stats` option has been removed.
+It was deprecated since OIIO 1.6, when it was renamed `--runstats`.